SUNDERLAND AND TYNE LUSTRE POTTERY

 Photo Peter Smith Antiques

-A similarly decorated bowl with the Moore impress and an inscription for 1859.
-As discussed above, the East View is paired with the West View, bridge 19.
+A similarly decorated bowl with the Moore impress and an inscription for 1859, and another unmarked.
+As discussed above, the East View is paired on both bowls with the West View, bridge 19.

 A pedestal bowl, from the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection, with the Moore & Co impress.
 This bowl has the large Great Eastern transfer in the centre and other ship transfers, accompanied by the Crimea transfer and the New Bridge.